Boberle90l/Pulsar-engine-v1/README.md

 basic information about the pulsar engines projekt for ducumentation on github

-#nechst steps
+#next steps

-*tests on the first prototype
+tests on the first prototype

-*creating of sketches
+creating of sketches

 optimizing of the prototype so it runs perfectly in the end creation of an webside for full documentation of other and future projekts